objectbox/objectbox-azure-sphere/README.md

 Finally, open the `azure-sphere-test` project, edit the `OBX_TEST_SERVER_IP` define in `main.c` accordingly and run it.
 On success, it will output some demo information extracted from the database it connected to.

-Now, you're ready to check out the other two demo projects, e.g. `azure-sphere-sensor-demo`.
+Now, you're ready to check out the other demo project, `azure-sphere-sensor-demo`.
 Assuming you already bought and connected the [_Grove Starter Kit for Azure Sphere_](https://www.seeedstudio.com/Grove-Starter-Kit-for-Azure-Sphere-MT3620-Development-Kit-p-3150.html), this project allows you to read out light, temperature and humidity data and store them in a database.
-Note that the database the server writes to has to have the [`SensorDemoEntity`](misc/SensorDemoEntity.fbs) schema.
+Note that the server will write to the [`SensorDemoEntity`](misc/SensorDemoEntity.fbs) table here.

-The other project is `azure-sphere-compression-demo`.
-It demonstrates how serialized Flatbuffers data sent to the server can also be compressed.
-Right now, the HTTP server does not support that though, it's rather a demo of how libraries like Zstandard can be integrated into an Azure Sphere application.
-For reference, this demo uses the [`CompressionDemoEntity`](misc/CompressionDemoEntity.fbs) schema.

-### Creating empty demo databases

-For this task, the small C application in `misc/demo-db-creator` exists.
-First, run `download.sh` in there to automatically download the ObjectBox libraries, and then `make test-db`, `make sensor-demo-db` or `make compression-demo-db`.
-These Make targets automatically create the respective directories in `misc/demo-db-creator/dbs` and populate them with empty databases with the desired schema.

-You don't need to do this to setup the project, as the directory `misc/demo-db-creator/dbs` already contains all three empty demo databases.

-Note that creating new schemes is a bit cumbersome.
-To do that, you need to execute the following steps:

-1. Create the desired Flatbuffers schema file as a FBS-file, just like in [`misc/TestEntity.fbs`](misc/TestEntity.fbs) for example.
-2. Compile this schema into C files that can later be used by Azure Sphere itself.
-This requires the [`flatcc`](https://github.com/dvidelabs/flatcc#quickstart) utility, e.g. the command `flatcc MyNewEntity.fbs -a` and from the result you need the four files `flatbuffers_common_builder.h`, `flatbuffers_common_reader.h`, `MyNewEntity_builder.h` and `MyNewEntity_reader.h` to be part of your final Azure Sphere project.
-3. Translate your initial schema into ObjectBox C code, similarly to the one found in [`misc/demo-db-creator/src/test-entity.c`](misc/demo-db-creator/src/test-entity.c).
-Upon executing this program after compilation, it creates a directory called `objectbox`.
-You can rename that if you want, just do not touch the files `data.mdb` and `lock.mdb` in it.
-The Makefile automizes all of that, i.e. you directly get the directory `misc/demo-db-creator/dbs/test-db` for example.

 ### Running the HTTP server

-After creating an empty database (or just taking the ones provided already), you can run the HTTP server with that.
-To do that, run `download.sh` in this project's root directory, then execute `http-server/objectbox-http-server misc/demo-db-creator/dbs/test-db 8181` depending on which location you chose for your database and which port you'd like to use (8181 is the default for all Azure Sphere demo applications in this repository).
+To download and run the HTTP server, run `download.sh` in this project's root directory, then execute `http-server/objectbox-http-server 8181`, depending on which port you would like to use.
+Note that ObjectBox will create the database files (i.e. `data.mdb` and `lock.mdb`) in the current directory, so feel free to call the HTTP server from another directory if you prefer.
+Additionally, if these database files already exist in the current directory, they will be reused, i.e. none of their data is lost.

+Note that the HTTP server automatically creates the `TestEntity` and `SensorDemoEntity` entities in every newly created database, thus you can immediately start running the demo projects.

+You can also look at the data currently residing in the database by using the ObjectBox Browser: just enter `http://localhost:8181` (of course depending on which port you chose) into the URL bar of a web browser of your choice.

 ## Architecture